-By this order, subject to the terms and conditions set forth below, the Pipeline and Hazardous Materials Safety Administration (PHMSA) Office of Pipeline Safety (OPS) grants this special permit to Florida Gas Transmission Company, LLC (FGT) for one (1) special permit segment consisting of approximately 0.978 miles of 26-inch diameter gas transmission pipelines located in Brevard County, Florida.
-This special permit waives compliance from 49 Code of Federal Regulations (CFR) 192.611 for one (1) special permit segment that has undergone changes from Class 1 to Class 3.
-The Federal pipeline safety regulations in 49 CFR 192.611(a) require natural gas pipeline operators to confirm or revise the maximum allowable operating pressure (MAOP) of a pipeline segment after a change in class location.
+By this order, subject to the terms and conditions set forth below, the Pipeline and Hazardous Materials Safety Administration (PHMSA) Office of Pipeline Safety (OPS) grants this special permit to Florida Gas Transmission (FGT) for four (4) special permit segments consisting of approximately 0.13 miles of 18-inch diameter gas transmission pipelines and 0.46 miles of 30-inch diameter gas transmission pipelines located in Hillsborough County, Florida.
+This special permit waives compliance from 49 Code of Federal Regulations (CFR) 192.611(a)(3)(iii) for three (3) special permit segments that have undergone changes from Class 1 to Class 3 and one (1) special permit segment that has undergone a change from Class 2 to Class 3.
+The Federal pipeline safety regulations in 49 CFR 192.611(a)(3)(iii) require natural gas pipeline operators to confirm or revise the alternative